-Planning for how your restaurant will respond to a security breach is essential-it is not a matter of if one will occur, but when.
-As the data security laws are evolving and changing almost as quickly as the threats to a restaurant's data, in-house counsel plays a vital role in helping a restaurant respond quickly and efficiently when a breach occurs.
+Planning for how your organization will respond to a security breach is essential-it is not a matter of if one will occur, but when.
+As the data security laws are evolving and changing almost as quickly as the threats to an organization's data, in-house counsel plays a vital role in helping an organization respond quickly and efficiently when a breach occurs.